fuzz/etcdon/README.md

 # etcdon

-etcdon is a friendly tool for managing Mastodon servers intended for folks who may not have much administration experience.
-It aims to provide sensible defaults and be written in a simple and clear style that can be easily understood and modified by non-programmers to accomplish their goals.
+etcdon is a friendly tool for managing Mastodon servers intended to be accessible to folks who may not have much administration or programming experience.
+It aims to provide sensible defaults and to be written in a simple and clear style that can be easily understood and modified by non-programmers to accomplish their goals.

 etcdon is written against the [Digital Ocean 1-click Mastodon install](https://marketplace.digitalocean.com/apps/mastodon), currently version